 MyWorks

-Key features
+Key Features

-- Automatic sync: MyWorks lets you choose how often you sync your books with the option to sync data in real-time.
+- Automatic sync: MyWorks lets you choose how often you sync your books, with the option to sync data in real-time.

-- Custom mapping: You can map categories from your online store to your books to create your preferred setup.
+- Custom mapping: you can map categories from your online store to your books to create your preferred setup.

 - Multi-store support: MyWorks can sync data from multiple stores into a single account, keeping your books organized no matter the size and complexity of your business.

-- Deep integration: You can manage your QuickBooks or Xero store from within your store dashboard, making bookkeeping faster to manage.
+- Deep integration: you can manage your QuickBooks or Xero store from within your store dashboard, making bookkeeping faster to manage.

-Best for:
+Best For:

 Ledge